-- Pack accordingly depending on season – Peru is split into two periods: the wet (November – March) and dry (April – October) season.
-During the wet season make sure to pack a rain slicker, jacket or poncho, water resistant shoes with rubber soles and an umbrella.
+- Pack accordingly depending on the season – Peru is split into two periods: the wet (November – March) and dry (April – October) season.
+During the wet season make sure to pack a rain slicker, jacket or poncho, water-resistant shoes with rubber soles and an umbrella.

 - During the dry season, due to the geographic diversity of Peru, travellers might experience a range of different climates depending on region and time of day, so make sure to bring a couple of sweaters or a jacket with a scarf, hat and a pair of gloves.

 - Bring a water bottle – water is not potable in Peru, so make sure to pack a water bottle that is easily refillable, especially if you plan on doing any adventure sports!

 - Plan for altitude – when hiking to Machu Picchu, you will fly into the town of Cuzco.
 Cuzco is over 3000 metres (9000 feet) so you will be immediately at altitude.
 We recommend visiting your doctor or a travel clinic before traveling to Peru to have them prescribe Diamox to help with altitude sickness.